 Upon graduation, MBA program graduates will possess or show ability in the following areas as defined by these MBA Learning Goals:

-- Demonstrate the ability to solve complex business problems.
+- Use reasoning analytically and critically to solve complex business problems.